Search gov.ie

 L1e-A E-Moped

-An L1e-A e-moped is a battery-powered, pedal-assisted cycle, with a maximum continuous rated power of 1,000 watts and a maximum speed of 25 kilometres per hour.
+An L1e-A e-moped is a battery-powered, pedal or throttle-assisted cycle, with a maximum continuous rated power of 1,000 watts and a maximum speed of 25 kilometres per hour.

 • ‘Pedal-assisted’ means the electric motor cuts off when pedalling stops